-This analysis of infrastructure trends highlights how different municipalities responded to the public health and urban mobility challenges brought forward by the COVID-19 pandemic.
-In particular, Calgary and Toronto showed an upward trend in the installation of dedicated on-street cycling infrastructure since the pandemic's onset.
-As illustrated in Figure 3, the growth in Toronto’s infrastructure was greatest in 2020, with 4.7 km of new infrastructure per 1000 c-km of roadway, while Calgary’s peak occurred in 2021, with 1.0km of new infrastructure built per 1000 c-km of roadway.
+.
+In particular, Calgary and Toronto showed an upward trend in the installation of dedicated on-street cycling infrastructure since the pandemic’s onset.
+As illustrated in Figure 3, the growth in Toronto’s infrastructure was at it highest in 2020, with 4.7 km of new infrastructure per 1000 cen-km of roadway, while Calgary’s peak occurred in 2021, with 1.0km of new infrastructure built per 1000 cen-km of roadway.
 For both cities, this growth of on-street cycleways is primarily attributed to the increase in cycle track infrastructure, as depicted in Figures 2 and 3.
-In contrast, the installation of infrastructure within Vancouver was highest in 2016, with its post-pandemic infrastructure growth remaining in line with previous levels.
+In contrast, the installation of infrastructure within Vancouver peaked in 2016, with its post-pandemic infrastructure growth remaining in line with previous levels.